petecarapetyan/webappwriter/docs/rocket-themes/all/3areas/index.md

 - Having to _**give up on a light/dark theming**_ just because I have my own theme
 - Having to  _**wrangle with difficult light/dark theme interaction**_ just because I have my own theme

-So we gotta negotiate that, eventually.
+At the time of this writing it still wasn't worked out how a theme and the light/dark theme integrate with each other.

 ## Subjugation to Rocket

-If any terminology on this page is perceived as an expression of taking charge, or making decisions, for rocket - then that is an error and strictly the fault of this page author.
+If any terminology on this page is perceived as an expression of taking charge of, or making decisions for, rocket - then that is an error and strictly my fault.

 In every instance with no exception these themes exist in subjugation to the rocket codebase, and it's maintainers.
+Rocket leads, themes follow.
+End of story.